Top 10 Trending Virtual Alumni Events In Higher-Ed Amidst COVID-19

 The French American International School anticipated a need for an increase in financial aid for next year as it provides support to its students in the form of tuition, books, lunches, and to every family that needs help during these tough times.

-7. Seminars and webinars to help your constituents navigate the crisis
+7. Seminars and webinars to help your alumni navigate the crisis

-Support your constituents with vital resources required to deal with the coronavirus via a virtual seminar or a webinar.
+Support your alumni community with vital resources required to deal with the coronavirus via a virtual webinar or a seminar.
 As the world deals with uncertainty, fear, and anxiety amidst this crisis, bring health experts, career coaches, and your university leadership to come together and disseminate helpful information.

 In response to COVID-19, University of Washington’s Department of Global Health initiated a weekly virtual lecture series featuring UW researchers who are coronavirus and pandemic preparedness experts, covering topics from testing and response measures to vaccine development and social & economic impacts.